Azure/template-building-blocks/docs/v1/v1-multi-vm-n-nic-m-storage.md

 If you don't have a VNet deployed, use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/tree/master/scenarios/vnet-n-subnet) building block to create one.

 In addition to defining the OS and Storage configuration of newly created VMs, this block allows you to create multiple [network interfaces (NICs)](https://docs.microsoft.com/azure/virtual-network/resource-groups-networking#nic) and configure [VM extensions](https://docs.microsoft.com/azure/virtual-machines/windows/extensions-features) for your VMs.
-It also allows you to create a new availability set for you machines, or use an existing one.
+You can also specify a new availability set or use an existing one.

 ## Parameters